 Brian Townsend, VP Vendor Enrollment at Corpay

-Our product strategist Gracie Mabie concurs.
+Then, we spoke to PaymentWorks’ Product Strategist Gracie Mabie.
+Mabie concurs.
 “Far too many risks exist in manual onboarding processes.
 Fraud, compliance, and simple mistakes can all impact the integrity of your P2P machinery and find your organization on the wrong end of a compliance issue or fraud scam.
 Automation will become absolutely critical in 2023 for organizations tasked with locking down their processes to ensure audits are met with success.”

-Chaudhari from TCS, concluded, “By keeping data in sync across systems without human intervention creates a more robust business continuity plan which will strengthen your supply chain.”
+Chaudhari concluded, “By keeping data in sync across systems without human intervention creates a more robust business continuity plan which will strengthen your supply chain.”

 But it’s not just security at stake here.
 It’s the actual productivity of your team.
 The headcount problem is real, but the business needs haven’t changed.

-Townsend at Corpay isn’t alone in predicting a sharper shift when it comes to headcount in 2023.
-Sean Neal, Business Development Executive for Digital Transformation & Technology at Withum, counsels to make the case for automation a two-pronged argument: “Automation in place during a downward trend not only reduces the risk of fraud, but it has a direct impact on the bottom line without having to hire additional staff.”
+Neal makes the case for automation a two-pronged argument.
+“Automation in place during a downward trend not only reduces the risk of fraud, but it has a direct impact on the bottom line without having to hire additional staff.”

 With those smaller staffs, automation of repetitive and risky tasks will open the door for maximum productivity.
 Consequently, this should influence job satisfaction and retention.